 Costing is the process of analysing expenses in order to assign them to specific products/services, activities, departments, and time periods.
 This objective cost analysis is exemplified when costs are allocated to the final product or department that consumes them.
 Additionally, subjective cost analysis is required.
 This section examines the nature and types of expenses and explains them in various ways – for which we will need to pick up some jargon later.

 Costing is a systematic process that enables an organisation to track and control costs.
 In other words, it enables the organisation to collect, analyse, and report costs.
 By doing so, the organisation can better understand where and when its costs are being spent and ultimately plan, develop, and implement initiatives that improve efficiency and productivity.
 The process of calculating costs is vital for achieving profitable operations in any organisation.
 Costing can also be used to achieve more cost-efficient and sustainable business models.

 Costing is, therefore, an in-house accountancy service to provide relevant information to managers in a timely and cost-effective way.
 We shall start our study of costing by considering where cost information comes from and how accountants deal with it.

-What Type of Information a Costing System Provides?
+What Type of Information Does a Costing System Provide?

 The above examples of the type of information are not mutually exclusive.
-There can be several other types of information businesses be using from the costing system based on the nature of their business and industry requirements.
+There can be several other types of information businesses can use from the costing system based on the nature of their business and industry requirements.

-Cost in management accounting is defined as the expenditure incurred by a firm in the course of running a business.
-It is the sum of all expenses including salaries, rent and supplies, as well as the depreciation of fixed assets.
-Therefore, we can say that cost in management accounting is the sum of all expenses incurred by a firm in running a business.
+Cost in management accounting is defined as the expenditure incurred by a firm while running a business.
+It is the sum of all expenses, including salaries, rent and supplies, as well as the depreciation of fixed assets.
+Therefore, we can say that management accounting costs are the sum of all expenses incurred by a firm in running a business.
 Therefore, the cost in management accounting is also called total cost accounting.